AdaCore/spark2014/docs/ug/en/source/spark_libraries.rst

 .. note::

    Just like functional containers, the formal containers do not comply with the ownership policy of SPARK if element or key types are ownership types.
-Care should be taken to do the required copies when storing these elements/keys inside the container or retrieving them.
+   These constraints are verified specifically each time a container package is instantiated.

 .. index:: quantified-expression; over container